ravenawk/patsbytes/content/articles/ansible_collections.md

 ### A variable that is useful to know

-Before we dive into installing and using collections, let's take a moment and look at the _COLLECTIONS_PATHS_ environmental variable.
+Before we dive into installing and using collections, let's take a moment and look at the _COLLECTIONS_PATHS_ environment variable.

-The _COLLECTIONS_PATHS_ environment variable is a list of paths that Ansible uses to locate installed collections on the system.
+This variable is a list of paths that Ansible uses to locate installed collections on the system.

 > **NOTE:** There is an additional location where ansible searches for collections.
 It will search for the collections folder in the directory in which a playbook runs.

-Let's look at a couple of ways to see this variable's value using `ansible-config dump | grep COLLECTIONS_PATHS` and `ansible --version`.
+Let's look at a couple of ways to see this variable's value using the two command _ansible-config dump | grep COLLECTIONS_PATHS_ and _ansible --version_.

 ```bashsession {linenos=false,hl_lines=[2, 8]}
 $ ansible-config dump | grep COLLECTIONS_PATHS